meshula/tinyusd/Readme.md

 Finish up the installation:

 In a little while, tinyusd/build/install will contain the USD installation.
-The USD install puts the runtime DLLs in the lib directory, so copy the dlls, and the usd folder from the lib directory to the tinyusd/build/install/bin directory.
+The USD install puts the runtime DLLs in the lib directory, so copy the libusd_ms.dll to the bin directory, and the usd folder from the lib directory to the tinyusd/build/install/bin directory.

-Also, copy the dlls from tinyusd/packages/vcpkg/installed/x64-windows/bin to the tinyusd/build/install/bin directory.
+When built without the imaging packages, there is no runtime dependency on boost, so the only other dll that needs to be copied is tbb.dll, from tinyusd/packages/installed/x64-windows/bin/tbb.dll

 Double check your work: